-Grants, scholarships and program services represent amounts awarded to various not-for-profit organizations to assist with funding of general operations, capital improvements or programs.
+Grants and Scholarships represent amounts awarded to various not-for-profit organizations to assist with funding of general operations, capital improvements or programs.
 Scholarships are awarded to eligible area applicants to assist with postsecondary education.
 Grants and Scholarships program services also include the direct cost of conducting the grants and scholarships programs.
 Grants and scholarships payable consist of unconditional amounts awarded, but not paid, to not-for-profit organizations.